Chief Science & Operations Officer

 Judith is an alum of the EforAll and the CleanTech Open Business Accelorators.
 She has been an organizer and mentor for numerous Cape Cod Technology Council StartUp Weekends and is also the founder of the Blue Institute - an education, research and community engagment center for clean water, healthy oceans, and climate change issues.

-She has a B.A. from the University of Massachusetts Boston, a Master’s from New York University, and has additional graduate environmental studies from Antioch University New England.
+She has a B.A. in International Relations from the University of Massachusetts Boston, a Master’s in Politics from New York University, and additional graduate work in Environmental Studies from Antioch University New England.
 Judith lives on Cape Cod where she serves on the Regional Wastewater Taskforce and as an elected Water Commissioner for the Town of Harwich.

 Co-Founders & Advisors with Passionate "Blue" Vision